 Pregnant women should avoid exposure to oil-based paints, old paint that may contain lead, and some latex paints that contain mercury.
 Most water-based paints can be used but always check the label for contents that could be harmful.
 Choosing paints with low or no VOCs (volatile organic compounds) can improve indoor air quality.
 Painting should always be done in a well-ventilated area to minimise breathing in fumes.
 Wear protective clothing and gloves and never eat or drink in the painting work area.

 Shopping and baby showers

 Buying second-hand items can help to save money and reduce waste.
-There are many good quality baby products available second-hand most are safe to buy second-hand.
+Many good quality baby products are safe to buy second-hand.
 However, for safety reasons it's not advisable to buy second-hand car seats and older cots and cribs, as these may be unsafe, damaged or fail to meet current mandatory safety standards.
 If you buy or are given second-hand electrical items, it's advisable to have them checked by a qualified electrician before use.
-Surveys have shown that recalled products still end up for sale secondhand, so it's also useful to check before you buy.
+Surveys have shown that recalled products can still end up for sale second-hand, so it's also useful to check before you buy.
 For tips on choosing and using infant and nursery products safely, you can view the keeping baby safe videos.

 Going to the library provides a great outing for families and provides variety without the need to purchase large volumes of books, music or DVDs.
 Toy libraries are available in many locations, and good second-hand toys are readily available.
 Most babies are as intrigued by toys you can make at home such as a jar filled with rice or a cupboard full of pots and pans than any toys you can buy.